HerbJiang/discourse-import-osqa/README.md

 -   youtube and soundcloud tags are removed (because discourse does oneboxing for them)

--   bbcode tags are cleaned up
+-   bbcode tags are cleaned up (NOT used in OSQA importer)

 -   newlines are converted to markdown syntax